Teichlab/celltypist/README.md

 #Show the local directory storing these models.
 models.models_path
 ```
 A simple way is to download all available models.
-Since each model is on average 1 megabyte (MB), We encourage the users to download all of them.
+Since each model is on average 1 megabyte (MB), we encourage the users to download all of them.
 ```python
 #Download all the available models.
 models.download_models()